buck54321/crystal.js/README.rst

 - Perspective and orthographic projections
 - Add vectors in any direction
 - Six-dimensional position control (3 translational, 3 rotational)
+- Add vectors and use them to orient the crystal

 ----------